Pakkins' Land

 Pakkins' Land is an epic all-ages fantasy story created by husband and wife team, Gary and Rhoda Shipman.
 Originating as a critically hailed comic book series, the story was written by the pair with Gary Shipman illustrating the series.

-Pakkins’ Land tells the tale of Paul, a young boy who finds himself in a magical world filled with talking animals, mystery and excitement.
+Pakkins' Land tells the tale of Paul, a young boy who finds himself in a magical world filled with talking animals, mystery and excitement.

 Publication history

 1995 saw the first appearance of Pakkins' Land in the form of black & white xeroxed copied issues called ashcans.
 Because of the nature of these first three issues being creator-produced, they were very low-edition, and as such have since become extremely rare.

 In October 1996 the independent comic book company, Caliber Comics, began publishing the first of the six issue monthly series (including republishing the ashcan editions), Pakkins' Land: Paul's Adventure, as its flagship title in launching an all-ages imprint, Tapestry.
 The issues consist of black & white interior pages with full-color covers that become the series published format for almost the entire next decade.

-In June 1997 Tapestry published the stand-alone Pakkins' Land Issue # 0, to serve as a prologue to the Pakkins' Land series.
+In June 1997 Tapestry published the stand-alone Pakkins' Land #0, to serve as a prologue to the Pakkins' Land series.

 With the first six-issue story arc concluded, in August 1997 Caliber began publishing (under its own label after dissolving the Tapestry imprint) the second six-issue installment of the series, Pakkins' Land: Quest For Kings, which continued the overall story.
-Issue # 1 was published with two variant covers, one which featured the art of Jeff Smith of Bone fame.
+Issue #1 was published with two variant covers, one which featured the art of Jeff Smith of Bone fame.

 Starting in September 1997 the Pakkins' Land saga was further serialized in 17 short offshoot stories as a full-color weekly webcomic strip presented by online comics' retailer, mania.com.

-In October 1997 Caliber repackaged the entire six issues of Pakkins' Land: Paul's Adventure and the Pakkins' Land Issue # 0, publishing it as a trade paperback entitled: Pakkins' Land: Paul's Adventure.
+In October 1997 Caliber repackaged the entire six issues of Pakkins' Land: Paul's Adventure and the Pakkins' Land #0, publishing it as a trade paperback entitled: Pakkins' Land: Paul's Adventure.

-In November 1997, with Issue # 3, Pakkins' Land: Quest For Kings began a bi-monthly publishing schedule.
+In November 1997, with #3, Pakkins' Land: Quest For Kings began a bi-monthly publishing schedule.

 In April 1998 Caliber began publishing Pakkins' Land: Forgotten Dreams.
 Caliber ultimately published only three issues of the four issue series.

 In December 1998 Caliber published A Caliber Christmas which featured a seven-page Pakkins' Land story, entitled: Pakkins' Land: Christmas Remembered.

-In March 2000 Image Comics published a larger-sized Issue # 4, which wrapped up the Pakkins' Land: Forgotten Dreams story arc.
+In March 2000 Image Comics published a larger-sized issue #4, which wrapped up the Pakkins' Land: Forgotten Dreams story arc.